fthebaud/secret-santa/README.md

 # secret-santa

-This project uses npm for dependency management and to run scripts/commands (with the help of grunt behind the scenes)
+This project uses npm for dependency management and to run scripts/commands.

 ### Projet setup:
 - Install the secret-santa project :